prefab-cloud/prefab-cloud-docs-web/docs/explanations/core.md

 You would never query the database 40 different times while processing a request just to get your app configuration, but when it is essentially free it means you're now able to make almost every element of your application dynamically configurable.

-Let's carry on in [resiliency](resiliency) because if we're really going to run our application on top of something like this it has absolutely got to work.
+Let's carry on in [Reliability](resiliency) because if we're really going to run our application on top of something like this it has absolutely got to work.